 Thieves Oil – This essential oil, made by Young Living Essential Oils was said to have been developed by thieves during the plague.
 They would rob dead bodies and never get sick.
 It’s a combination of cloves, lemon, cinnamon, eucalyptus, and rosemary.

 I decided to give it a try by putting a couple of drops on my wrist every day.
-That was in about 2010.
+That was many years ago.
 Since then, I’ve only had a handful of colds.
 It used to be I would get a cold and then it would immediately turn into bronchitis.
 That only happened once in the last 10 years and it was mild.
 I have no idea how it works but I swear by it.
 I love the way it smells too.

 Additional ways to boost your immunity and prevent becoming ill